Nicole Z. Xu

 Quote

-I hope to apply the skills I’ve developed through prior classes and internships during this SuperUROP project and strengthen my abilities as a researcher.
-I’m particularly excited to continue my work in the Algorithmic Design Group and deepen my understanding of how optimization techniques can be leveraged to tangible problems in the design domain!
+I hope to apply the skills I have developed through prior classes and internships during this SuperUROP project and strengthen my abilities as a researcher.
+I am particularly excited to continue my work in the Algorithmic Design Group and deepen my understanding of how optimization techniques can be leveraged to tangible problems in the design domain!

 Back to Scholars